metamn/react/content/blog/on-design-systems-3/index.md

 ![UI](ui1.png)

-User interfaces display a certain type of information.
+User interfaces display information.
 Information equipped with structure, presentation and behaviour.

 Structure and presentation is familiar from graphic and print design.
 It defines layout and style.